-De Witt, Brothers & Magerty, Barnet, Willow street Wharf, Philada, All White and Yellow Pine Boards and Siding, at ton, will be stored free of charge.
-There will testamentary have been issued; and all persons their Lumber establishment in Lord's Valley, having demands against the said estate, are re- 14 miles from Dingman's Bridge, which they quested to produce them immediately, duly au- will sell cheap for Grain, Straw, and Iron, and will not refuse to take current money or Pork.
-We respectfully solicit a share of public pats
+White and Yellow Pine Boards and Siding, at their Lumber establishment in Lord's Valley, be one Boat leaving every day.
+14 miles from Dingman's Bridge, which they will sell cheap for Grain, Straw, and Iron, and will not refuse to take current money or Pork.
+We respectfully solicit a share of public pat-

 Lord's Valley, Dec.
-14, 1843,
+14, 1843.